q2-micom

 Download:

-For the purposes of this tutorial, we will provide pre-built artifacts for a 16S amplicon sequencing data set from 8 healthy and 8 colorectal cancer stool samples taken from https://doi.org/10.1158/1940-6207.CAPR-14-0129.
-These artifacts were generated using DADA2 and the taxonomy was inferred using the SILVA database (version 132).
+For the purposes of this tutorial, we will provide pre-built artifacts for a 16S amplicon sequencing data set from healthy donors and individuals with recurrent C. difficile infection.
+Those files were taken from the ISB Microbiome course 2023, so feel free to check out the course to learn more about the samples and how they were processed.
+These artifacts were generated using DADA2 and the taxonomy was inferred using the NCBI Refseq database.

 Downloads: